 “I won’t slow us down.”
 The sooner he reached the tower, the sooner he’d be able to return and make the Udyneans pay.
 Dylan turned from the woman towards the gap in the trees.
 The soft crunch of footsteps caught his ear as his travelling companions followed at a casual and firm pace.

 He forced his gaze to remain steadfast on that one section as he strode though the camp.
 If he didn’t, then it wandered, settling on what he didn’t want to see.

 Dylan took a deep breath, trying to calm his nerves.
-The stench he’d been carefully trying to avoid thinking about for the last few hours invaded in nostrils.
-Swallowing back the bile sliding up his stomach, he pressed on.
+The stench he’d been carefully trying to avoid thinking about for the last few hours invaded his nostrils.
+Swallowing back the bile sliding up his throat, he pressed on.
 If the enemy was around, they wouldn’t bother with picking through the bloated bodies of the dead.

 Their little trio were the only people alive out here.

 Besides, Authril had said the Udyneans had all headed back west whereas their passage would take them on a comparatively easterly route.
 And once they’d reached Toptower, it was on to… Well, he couldn’t quite recall the place they’d passed through on his way down here, but he knew their first stop.
 He could consult the map once they’d arrived at the village.